For Faculty Members & Researchers

 To assess your request accurately, please provide any available materials, such as:

-- Initial list of key references or related studies, if available
+- Initial list of key references or related studies

 - Notes about the expected contribution or intended publication direction